iptv-org/iptv/.readme/template.md

 ## FAQ

-Answers to the most popular questions you can find in the [FAQ.md](FAQ.md).
+The answers to the most popular questions can be found in the [FAQ.md](FAQ.md) file.

 ## Contribution